Protein Granola

 Ingredients needed

-• Protein powder– Use an unflavored or vanilla protein powder.
+• Protein powder.
+Use an unflavored or vanilla protein powder, provided it is casein, brown rice, or pea protein.
+Whey protein will not work well and yield a crumbly granola.
 You can use chocolate or other flavored protein powders, but remember, the flavor will be evident.

-• Peanut butter– Smooth and creamy peanut butter with no added sugar.
+• Peanut butter.
+Smooth and creamy peanut butter with no added sugar.
 You can also use almond butter, cashew butter, or a nut-free alternative, like sunflower seed butter.
-Regardless of which you choose to use, ensure that the texture is smooth and drippy.
+Regardless of which you choose, ensure the texture is smooth and drippy.

-• Maple syrup OR honey- Either liquid sweetener works.
-I used maple syrup because I sometimes find honey a little overpowering (plus some vegans don’t consume honey).
+• Maple syrup OR honey.
+Either liquid sweetener works.
+I used maple syrup because I sometimes find honey a little overpowering.
+Please do not use sugar-free maple syrup, as they do not caramelize the same way that traditional liquid sweeteners do.

 How to make protein granola